SEManticTeam/code-bucket-client/README.md

 * Ajax & JSON
 * Mongoose

+## Challenges biggest learning moments

+Hack Stash was created as a group project.
+This allowed us to internalize the workflow of Git and Github.
+As a group we supported each other and and were able to move quicker.

-## User Stories, Wireframes, Entity Relationship Diagrams
+## User Stories & Wireframes & Entity Relationship Diagrams

 * [User Stories](https://drive.google.com/open?id=1RUwCdpCluMVKH013oftEp0ktprOYSie9pCZaFuh7a50)